External Ids for VIL1 Gene

 Previous GeneCards Identifiers for VIL1 Gene

 This gene encodes a member of a family of calcium-regulated actin-binding proteins.
 This protein represents a dominant part of the brush border cytoskeleton which functions in the capping, severing, and bundling of actin filaments.
 Two mRNAs of 2.7 kb and 3.5 kb have been observed; they result from utilization of alternate poly-adenylation signals present in the terminal exon. [provided by RefSeq, Jul 2008]

 GeneCards Summary for VIL1 Gene

 VIL1 (Villin 1) is a Protein Coding gene.
+Diseases associated with VIL1 include microvillus inclusion disease.
 Among its related pathways are Regulation of actin cytoskeleton and Cytoskeletal Signaling.
 GO annotations related to this gene include calcium ion binding and identical protein binding.
 An important paralog of this gene is AVIL.